-Some Wisconsin employees have the right to pregnancy and parenting leave under a mix of federal and state laws.
+Employees who work for larger employers in Wisconsin have the right to take unpaid pregnancy and parenting leave under a mix of federal and state laws.

 Getting Time Off During Pregnancy in Wisconsin